-Critics of the Paris Agreement argue that the lack of consequences make the agreement pointless, but supporters insist that the framework is a necessary first step.
+Critics of the Paris Agreement argue that the lack of consequences makes the agreement pointless, but supporters insist that the framework is a necessary first step.
 In 2017, President Donald Trump withdrew the United States from the Paris Agreement, which drew widespread criticism from the European Union and China.
 But, many states have since stepped in and agreed to implement their own target and progress in lieu of federal laws.

 Who Stands to Benefit?

-On a country level, researchers have found that renewable energy tends to have a positive short- to medium-term relationship with gross domestic product (GDP).
+On a country level, researchers have found that renewable energy tends to have a positive short- to medium-term relationship with the gross domestic product (GDP).
 Renewables don’t have a significant impact on trade balances or an import substitution effect, but they do have a significant positive influence on capital formation.
 In other words, countries embracing renewables tend to draw a lot of investment capital that supports GDP growth.

 The long-term impact on renewable energy development is a little less certain, but in theory, the cost of hydrocarbons will increase as the limited supply decreases.
 Renewable energies, by comparison, have a theoretically unlimited source of energy from the sun, wind, heat, or water sources, which would imply that energy prices would decrease for end users.
 Lower costs should result in increased profitability and efficiency for end-users.